Mark Tyndale: Professional career

 After going undrafted in the 2008 NBA draft, Tyndale moved to Australia and joined the Adelaide 36ers for the 2008–09 NBL season.
 However, his stint ended in November 2008 and he returned to the United States.
 In March 2009, he joined the Iowa Energy of the NBA Development League, and stuck with them for the 2009–10 season.

 Tyndale played for teams in Germany, Ukraine, and Sweden from 2010 to 2012.
 The Sioux Falls Skyforce selected Tyndale in the second round of the 2012 NBA Development League Draft, and he joined the team for the 2012–13 season.
 He was traded to the Maine Red Claws on February 25, 2013.
 Tyndale was named to the D-League All-Defensive Second Team on April 26.
 Then between 2013 and 2015, he played in Israel.

 On October 31, 2015, Tyndale was selected by the Reno Bighorns in the third round of the 2015 NBA Development League Draft.

 On August 23, 2017, Tyndale was selected by the Memphis Hustle in the NBA G League expansion draft.

 On February 17, 2018, Tyndale was acquired by the Memphis Hustle.

 Coaching career

+Toronto Raptors

 On September 9, 2019, Tyndale joined the Toronto Raptors as an assistant video coordinators/player development coach.

+Portland Trail Blazers

 On October 2, 2023, Tyndale was hired as assistant coach for the Portland Trail Blazers.
 On June 11, 2025, it was announced that Tyndale would not be retained as part of Chauncey Billups' staff going forward.

+New York Knicks

+On October 9, 2025, the New York Knicks hired Tyndale to serve as a player development assistant under head coach Mike Brown.